• Skip to primary navigation

 Making a Lemony Glaze

-To make the beautiful and sweet glaze that you’ll drizzle atop the gluten-free lemon poppy seed muffins, simply combine one cup of powdered sugar, the zest of one full lemon and one tablespoon of lemon juice.
+To make the beautiful and sweet glaze that you’ll drizzle atop the gluten-free lemon poppy seed muffins, combine one cup of powdered sugar, the zest of one full lemon, and one tablespoon of lemon juice.
 Stir until smooth.

 Picture of lemony glaze to coat gluten-free lemon poppy seed muffins

-Once the muffins are completely cooled, you’ll then use your spoon to gently drizzle the glaze atop each muffin.
+Once the muffins are completely cooled, you’ll then use your spoon to drizzle the glaze atop each muffin gently.
 You can do this over the wire rack to prevent the glaze from pooling at the bottom of each muffin.

 Allow the glaze to set for 10 minutes before eating … as if you could wait that long!
 These muffins are a sight to see, indeed!